October 29, 2020

 That struck me hard, like lightning.
 I remember looking her in the eye and telling her my journey had also been long and arduous.
 That there had been a lot of confusion and uncertainty, and whatever happened, to please be direct and tell me the truth.

 She agreed and then started the ultrasound.
-I was babbling on about my blogging conference and a recipe I was about to publish, when she interrupted me.
+I was babbling on about my conference in Florida and a recipe I was about to publish, when she interrupted me.
 She said, “Remember earlier when you asked me to be straight with you?”
 I nodded.
 “I’m sorry to tell you this but the baby still has a heartbeat and I have to excuse myself because I honestly don’t know what to do.”

 “What the fuck.”
 [We are at the point in the story where I start swearing profusely.]